OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

   the scheduled date at which point the assignment will be “published” and viewable.

-2. **If the assignment is published, but no student has yet interacted with it, you are not limited to the edits you can make; however, you will be required to save some types of edits manually instead of the application saving changes automatically as you go.**
+2. **If the assignment is published, but no learner has yet interacted with it, you are not limited to the edits you can make; however, you will be required to save some types of edits manually instead of the application saving changes automatically as you go.**

   Any edits to published questions (or adding new questions) will open the question in a new pop-up window.
 Once you have made changes to that